 It’s certainly what I wanted.
-It helped my kids figure out what they thought was acceptable in what they watch and what wasn’t.
+It helped my kids figure out what they thought was acceptable in what they watched and what wasn’t.
 It helped them have reasons for what they believed and be able to explain it better.

 It let my kids argue out things they disagreed on without hurting each other’s feelings.
-That took a lot of work, because I think my daughter was about to hit her brothers in her frustration.
-It took them thinking how to rephrase what they were saying and why they were disagreeing with her.
+That took a lot of work because I think my daughter was about to hit her brothers in her frustration.
+It took them thinking about how to rephrase what they were saying and why they were disagreeing with her.

 So, if that’s what you want, then yes this course is for you.